asdfghjkxd/Sample-Codes/revamped_application/README.md

 ## Local Installation

-This application was built using Python 3.12, and it uses the following Python libraries:
+This application was built using `Python 3.12`, and it uses the following Python libraries:

 * `streamlit`: Main UI framework
 * `pycodestyle`: Checkstyle for Python